Managing daily expenses can be tough, and credit card debt, mortgages and bills can all add to financial stress.

 - referrals to other services that may help.

-This service operates in eastern and north eastern Adelaide and is funded by the Department of Social Services.
+This service operates in eastern, northern and southern Adelaide and is funded by the Department of Social Services.

 Emergency Assistance appointments are available at the following locations between 9:30am and 12pm: